kcgidw/kcvanilla/readme.md

 Requires [Steamodded 1.0](https://github.com/Steamopollys/Steamodded)

-Unzip the [latest release](https://github.com/kcgidw/kcvanilla/releases) (or pull the repo) into your Mods/ folder.
+Unzip the [latest release](https://github.com/kcgidw/kcvanilla/releases) (or clone the repo) into your Mods/ folder.

-(If you're on Steamodded version below alpha-1304a, manually download the `old-calc` branch of this repo)
+(If you're on Steamodded version below alpha-1304a, download the `old-calc` legacy branch.)

 ## Contributing